Notes on the Quantum Corrections of Swampland and Trans-Planckian Censorship Conjecture: Abstract

 \section{Abstract}

-We discuss the swampland and trans-Planckian censorship conjectures (TCC) from the entropy bound with quantum corrections, namely quantum version of Bousso's bound and energy conditions.
-We include the typical contributions from the entanglement entropy in de Sitter spacetime.
-The TCC is not much corrected, whereas the bounds on swampland conjecture from energy conditions can be relaxed due to quantum corrections.
+We discuss the de Sitter swampland and trans-Planckian censorship conjectures (TCC) from the entropy bound with quantum corrections, namely quantum version of Bousso's bound and energy conditions.
+We include the typical contributions from the entanglement entropy in quasi-de Sitter spacetime.
+The TCC is not much corrected, whereas the bounds on de Sitter swampland conjecture from energy conditions can be relaxed due to quantum corrections.